Originally published on Babydust Diaries and cross-posted here with permission.

-If you live in a country that provides comprehensive social programs (read: everywhere but here) I have to explain the connotation of that word “welfare”.
+If you live in a country that provides comprehensive social programs (read: pretty much everywhere but here) I have to explain the connotation of that word “welfare”.

 It is said like the lowest and most disgusting thing ever.
-People here say “she’s on welfare” they way they’d say “she kills baby seals”.
+People here say “she’s on welfare” the way they’d say “she kills baby seals”.

 Especially since one of those people is my Dad.
 I don’t think he would agree with any reason under the sun for quitting a job and going on welfare.
 I was afraid he’d be embarrassed if anyone he knew read this.

 Then a few weeks ago Gina, over at The Feminist Breeder, mentioned her difficulty with WIC (Woman Infant Child, a national child nutrition program run by the USDA) and (as they tend to do with EVERYTHING Gina says) the response was… eye opening.

 Half the people thought she should be ashamed that she wasn’t growing her own food in her backyard (in Chicago. in February.) while the other half thought she was “milking” the system.

 That’s when I knew I had to speak out about my own experiences with social welfare.

 The Monday after I resigned from NASA, I was sitting in the Ohio Department of Job and Family Services applying for public assistance.
 It is a first come first served thing where you get a number and sit around for hours trying not to make eye contact with anyone else.